 If you have the right drivers and the right people in place but not the required software or tools, this isn’t necessarily a showstopper.
-There are mobile PM tools out there to choose from; the key is understanding the business and project needs for the tools as well as being able to identify how the tools or software enable strategy and streamline processes and collaboration.
+There are mobile PM tools out there to choose from; the key is understanding the business and project needs for the tools, as well as being able to identify how the tools or software enable strategy and streamline processes and collaboration.

 This is an area easily impacted by a shift to remote PM.
 Because remote PM relies heavily on the use of specific technologies for communication, sharing of data, approvals, and overall collaboration, workflows will need to be redrawn.
-It’s critical to analyze and document the changes and to identify the impact these changes have the business and the people involved.
+It’s critical to analyze and document the changes and to identify the impact these changes have on the business and the people involved.

 The project managers

 Having project managers experienced in remote PM is a need, not a want.
 Depending on the existing processes, the maturity of an organization, and the existence of experienced remote employees, it may be possible to hire a PM with less remote experience.
 If an organization is less mature in its remote capabilities, it is better to hire a highly capable PM who brings remote experience to the table.

 Being able to measure the effectiveness of a remote PM team is critical to overall project success.
 Without being able to measure how well a remote team works together or how they deliver, it’s almost impossible to know if remote project management is working.
 Having a comparison to a pre-remote PM model makes it much easier to know how your organization’s remote project teams are actually functioning.
 Key performance indicators (KPIs) will be used to evaluate success.